Scyy-dev/starfall/versions/v1/README.md

 display.set_pixel(player_x, 4, 5)
 ```

 This line makes the Micro:bit show our player!
 The player_x variable can be changed to move our player.
+The Micro:bit uses a coordinate and brightness system to control the LEDs.
+You can read about how they work at [The Micro:bit Reference](https://microbit-micropython.readthedocs.io/en/latest/display.html)

 ### Starting Our Game Loop